KentVejrupMadsen/Template.Prototype/scripts/bash/readme.md

 4. Etc.

-# Footnotes
+## Footnotes
-[^1]: It is plausible to get a compiled version of bash for windows.
-[Cygwin](https://www.cygwin.com/) provides linux similar tools for windows.
+[^1]: It is plausible to get a compiled version of Bash for Windows.
+[Cygwin](https://www.cygwin.com/) provides Linux similar tools for windows.
+So it's plausible to run Linux apps.